scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 The sorting algorithm needs to compare addresses by first comparing their city names, and then also their street names when the city names are the same.
 However, with the use of contextual abstraction, you don’t need to manually define this ordering relation, because the compiler is able to summon it automatically based on an existing ordering relation for comparing string values.

-For more details, see the Contextual Abstractions section in this Overview, and also in the [Reference documentation][reference].
+For more details, see the [Contextual Abstractions chapter][contextual] of this book, and also in the [Reference documentation][reference].

 ## Even more

 Scala has even more features that weren’t covered in this whirlwind tour.
-See the remainder of this Overview and the [Reference documentation][reference] for many more details.
+See the remainder of this book and the [Reference documentation][reference] for many more details.

 [reference]: {{ site.scala3ref }}/overview.html